-Orientation course required of all music education majors; exploration of the roles and responsibilities of effective music educators; development of social role as a music educator; music teaching career options; foundation and philosophy of music education; develop teaching portfolio framework.
-15 hours of field experience.
+Orientation course required of all music education majors; exploration of the roles and responsibilities of effective music educators; development of social role as a music educator; music teaching career options; foundation and philosophy of music education; survey of developmental theories; develop teaching portfolio framework.
+10 hours of field experience.
 (Fall)